 From time to time the Association would like to be able to contact members via an email newsletter.
 If you would like to receive this news please follow this link to sign up your name and email address.
 Sign up here for Email Newsletter

 At the Association's AGM members elect the committee and have the opportunity to question the Councillors and Committee on matters relating to Sanderstead.
-The next AGM will be held on Wednesday 20th May 2020 at 7.30 pm in All Saints' Church Hall, Onslow Gardens, Sanderstead, CR2 9AB.
+The next AGM was due to be held on Wednesday 20th May 2020 at 7.30 pm in All Saints' Church Hall, Onslow Gardens, Sanderstead, CR2 9AB, but has had to be postponed because of the coronavirus crisis.
+A revised date will be notified as soon as government regulations permit such gatherings.
+In the meantime, the current committee will remain in post.

 Role of the Association